google/tachometer/README.md

 we have also ruled out that B is slower than A by more than 10%, so we stop sampling.
-Note that we still don't know which is _absolutely_ faster, we just know that whatever the difference is, it is neither faster nor slower than 10% (and if we did want to know, we could add `0` to our horizons).
+Note that we still don't know which is _absolutely_ faster, we just know that whatever the difference is, it is neither faster nor slower than 10% (and if we did want to know, we could add `0` to our conditions).

-Note that, if the _actual_ difference is very close to a horizon, then it is likely that the horizon will never be met, and the timeout will expire.
+Note that, if the _actual_ difference is very close to a condition, then it is likely that the condition will never be met, and the timeout will expire.

 ## Measurement modes